karlssberg/Motiv/Karlssberg.Motiv/Propositions.md

     .Build<int>(n => n % 2 == 0)
     .WhenTrue(new { English = "the number is even", Spanish = "el número es par" })
     .WhenFalse(new { English = "the number is odd", Spanish = "el número es impar" })
-    .CreateSpec("is even number");
+    .Create("is even number");
 ```
-Notice that here you have to provide a string argument for the `CreateSpec()` method.
+Notice that here you have to provide a string argument for the `Create()` method.
 This is because it is not
 clear to the library what the proposition is about.
 It is therefore necessary to solicit this form the caller to
 ensure that it is still possible to provide a meaningful explanation.
 This does however mean that the explanation may
 contain a `!`, but in this scenario the caller is not expected to surface explanation to the user and instead use the